binzhubz/binzhubz.github.io/_news/Gabriele_PhD.md

 related_posts: false
 ---

 I was honored to serve on the Board of Examiners for Ph.D.
-Candidate <a href="https://gabrielegoletto.github.io/">Gabriele Goletto</a>.
+Candidate <a href="https://gabrielegoletto.github.io/">Gabriele Goletto</a>, whose thesis focused on Egocentric Vision.
 Congratulations to Dr. Goletto on a successful defense! 🎓